-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specific in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) 7.
-A. Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specific in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) principal borrowed from the types of loans A. Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
 190 49% \$30,741 B. Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 189 49% \$19,923 C. Institutional loan program - - - D. State loan programs - - - E. Private student loans made by a bank or lender 29 7% \$71,566